Jasmine Sawers is a writer, editor, and educator originally from Buffalo, New York.

 In 2014, she won the NANO Prize for her piece of flash fiction, "The Weight of the Moon."
 Read NANO Fiction's interview with her here.

 Since 2014, she has served as prose editor for Osedax Press out of Lexington, Kentucky.
-She now lives outside St. Louis with her partner and two dogs.
+She now lives and works outside St. Louis with her partner and two dogs.

 She is currently at work on a novel.